elgw/nd2tool/ROADMAP.md

 - [ ] Collect various nd2 files for testing, at the moment not tested on time series at all (feel free to share your data).
-- [ ] Check for inconsistent dz values between image planes (shake detection).
 - [ ] Indicate where the most in focus slice is.
 - [ ] Support MACOS
+- [ ] Warn/indicate of images are overlapping.

 ## Maybe some day
 - [ ] check that the channel names are valid file names?